Onions not Edgars

 While researching our Edgar family tree I noted a name change of John Thomas Onions (1842-1924) to Edgar in his childhood and that led me to document the lost history of our Onions ancestors.
+Download the full story in PDF format (4.7mb) or select from the following individual stories:

 The DNA results from our family have confirmed that we are related to John Thomas’ mother, Martha Edgerton Onions (1822-1890), but not to any descendants of her husband John Edgar (1823-1853).
 It will take a great deal more research to determine who is the father of John Thomas.
 However we can confirm that our family are Onions, not Edgar.